Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Experiments

 Inference time of \model is decomposed into four components: (1) the segmentation proposal module, which predicts object masks for both views; (2) the object-centric grounding stage, which includes cross-view region matching and invokes the VLM to associate wrist-view crops with task-relevant base-view objects; (3) the geometric grounding stage, which back-projects selected masks into 3D and forms object-centric crops; and (4) the VLA policy (Pi-0 or Pi-0 FAST), which decodes the next action sequence.
 We profile these components on the robot workstation and report their per-step wall-clock latency in \cref{tab:runtime}, averaging over 10 rollouts.
 Segmentation and grounding costs are shared across all variants, while the policy time reflects the specific backbone.

 Object-centric grounding runs at \(0.41\,\mathrm{s}\) per inference call on average for cross-view region matching.
-Given that the scene remains largely static over a rollout, we perform task-aware base-view grounding only once at initialization frame and subsequently rely on segmentation model to propagate the selected masks across frames.
+Given that the scene remains largely static over a rollout, we perform task-aware grounding on base-view observation only once at initialization frame and subsequently rely on segmentation model to propagate the selected masks across frames.
 The remaining components--Segmentation (\(0.04\,\mathrm{s}\)), geometric grounding (\(0.18\,\mathrm{s}\)), and action policy inference (\(0.15\,\mathrm{s}\) for Pi-0, \(0.53\,\mathrm{s}\) for Pi-0 FAST)--also operate within the sub-second range.
-Overall, this yields end-to-end control cycles of \(0.88\,\mathrm{s}\) with Pi-0 and \(1.16\,\mathrm{s}\) with Pi-0 FAST (around \(0.9\text{--}1.1\,\mathrm{Hz}\)), which is sufficient for our real-world tabletop manipulation tasks.
+Overall, this yields end-to-end control cycles of \(0.78\,\mathrm{s}\) with Pi-0 and \(1.16\,\mathrm{s}\) with Pi-0 FAST in the sequential setting (around \(0.8\text{--}1.2\,\mathrm{Hz}\)), which is sufficient for our real-world tabletop manipulation tasks.

+\textbf{Geometric grounding in parallel.} A straightforward approach to improve inference speed is to parallelize independent modules.
+In our pipeline, the depth-estimation step in geometric grounding operates directly on the incoming RGB observations, so we run this branch in a separate process alongside segmentation and object-centric grounding; once the selected masks are available, only lightweight mask composition remains before VLA inference.
+We implement this parallel execution and report the measured end-to-end latencies in the lower comparison rows of \cref{tab:runtime}.